akilmarshall/procedural-image-generation/README.md

 ## Todo

 - Write unit and integration tests for the image module, tit panics when computing TIS for safari.png
-- Write CENTER, CORNER, and SIDE algorithms in rust
 - Prototype genetic algos in python:
     - write some words about why GA are suitable for image generation (how does this fit as an optimization problem?)
-- Update the TIS ingestion in pygen (json serialization changed).

 ## Theory